 - Restoration 1 of Long Island is fully licensed & insured.

 Professional Sewage Cleanup & Sanitizing Available 24/7 for

-You should never attempt to clean up sewage/sewer line backups yourself as they are much more dangerous than just a water backup.
-Sewage is extremely dangerous to your health as it contains viruses and disease-causing bacteria such as E-coli, salmonella, hepatitis A, giardia, cryptosporidium, tetanus, and others.
-These bacteria could affect your water supply and the smell alone is enough to make conditions unlivable.
+You should never attempt to clean up sewage/sewer line backups yourself.
+They are much more dangerous than just a water backup.
+Sewage is extremely dangerous to your health.
+It contains viruses and disease-causing bacteria such as E-coli, salmonella, hepatitis A, giardia, cryptosporidium, tetanus, and others.
+These bacteria could affect your water supply.
+The smell alone is enough to make conditions unlivable.

-Only trained professionals wearing the proper suits and face coverings to keep you and the restoration team safe for sewage backup restoration should restore the damage.
-Restoration 1 Long Island will provide a safe cleanup to prevent further damage.
+Only trained professionals wearing the proper suits and face coverings for sewage backup restoration should restore the damage.
+Restoration 1 of Long Island will provide a safe cleanup to prevent further damage.
 In addition, we will work to prevent mold, eliminate odors and sanitize the area for your safety.
-At the very least, sewer backups contain Gray water which comes from bathtubs, bathroom sinks, washing machines and may contain traces of dirt, hair, grease and household cleaning product.
-Gray water can be reused for flushing toilets or watering gardens or lawns.
-Black water contains sewage and an abundance of harmful bacteria and other contaminants that should ONLY be cleaned up by professionals.
-Black water sources are toilet overflow and sewer line backups.
+At the very least, sewer backups contain Gray water.
+Gray water comes from things like bathtubs, bathroom sinks, and washing machines.
+It may contain traces of dirt, hair, grease, and household cleaning product.
+You can reuse gray water to flush your toilets or water your garden.
+Blackwater, on the other hand, contains sewage and an abundance of harmful bacteria and other contaminants that should ONLY be cleaned up by professionals.
+Blackwater sources include toilet overflow and sewer line backups.